Deadly Good Chocolate Cake Recipe with Coffee Buttercream

-What Happened When We Combined Chocolate Cake and The World’s Strongest Coffee
+What Happened When We Combined Chocolate Cake and Death Wish Coffee?

 A chocolate cake recipe with coffee is a case where the whole is greater than the sum of its parts.
 But you can do even better.
-Death Wish Coffee, the World’s Strongest Coffee, has a bold coffee flavor that true java lovers love.
+Death Wish Coffee, a bold, smooth brew with an extra kick of caffeine, is a coffee that true java lovers love.

 Combining it with cocoa powder and other dry ingredients brings out a chocolatey taste that’s truly unparalleled.
-And because each cup of Death Wish contains a level of caffeine that’s barely street-legal, this cake becomes more than just cake.
+And because each cup of Death Wish Coffee contains a level of strength that’s barely street-legal, this cake becomes more than just cake.

 Introducing: Death Wish Chocolate Cake with Coffee Buttercream and Ganache